mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

   and run distributed algorithms.

+## Access Control List (ACL)
+In a nutshell, in computer security, an access-control-list (ACL) is a list of permissions associated with a system resource (object).

+In a file system, ACL is a list of permissions associated with an object in a computer file system.
+An ACL specifies which users or processes are allowed to access an object, and what operations can be performed.

+## Apache Software Foundation (ASF)
+[ASF](https://apache.org) is a non-profit corporation that supports various open-source software products, including Apache Hadoop, Apache Spark, and Apache Maven.
+Apache projects are developed by teams of collaborators and protected by an ASF license that provides legal protection to volunteers who work on Apache products and protect the Apache brand name.

+Apache projects are characterized by a collaborative, consensus-based development process and an open and pragmatic software license.
+Each project is managed by a self-selected team of technical experts who are active contributors to the project.

 ## Partitioner
 Partitioner  is a program, which distributes the data across the cluster.
 The types of partitioners are